open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 ### git.repository.branch.line.deletion.count

-Count of lines deleted from code in a branch relative to the default branch (trunk).
+The number of lines deleted from code in a branch relative to the default branch (trunk).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |